about

 I have this secret hope that my house will burn to the ground when I'm on a trip with my family (and the cats are safe outside) so I can rebuild and curate my belongings.

-I’m a recovering Appleite
+I’m an Appleite

 I was using Bulletin Board Systems (BBS) in high school and got my first email address in 1994 (and had no one to write for many years).
 I convinced my brother to buy a Macintosh in 1998 (which he hated) and was fascinated with the Apple Newton (though I couldn't afford one).
 I had my friend stand in line in New York for the iPhone when it came out.
 After that, I was deep into the Apple ecosystem until I had a family.
 But as much as I think Apple makes high quality, high performing stuff, it simply costs too much.
 I would much rather buy a Raspberry Pi to run my sailboat, whatever Android phone is cheapest on Google's Fi network, and a cheap Chromebook for writing my novels and managing my digital life.